 WSL Championship Tour-Surfing in Over Seven Countries!

 Before the Finals take over at Trestles, the WSL Championship Tour will include ten regular-season events at some very exotic locations.
-I’m not too familiar with many of these beaches, so I thought that it would be fun to do a bit of a deep dive into each location’s waves.
+I’m not familiar with many of these beaches, so I thought it would be fun to do a bit of a deep dive into each location’s waves.

 I will be going over specific wave characteristics of each location, noting the type and direction of each wave, the ideal swell, tide, wind, season, and how big each site can ultimately get.

-I’m not a surfer, so please be patient with me and feel free to offer any suggestions if any information is incorrect or slightly off, especially which surf breaks are used in the Championship Tour.
+I’m not a surfer, so please be patient with me and feel free to offer any suggestions if any information is incorrect or slightly off, mainly which surf breaks are used in the Championship Tour.

 WSL Surfing Hawaii Two Times!

-The WSL Championship will be making its presence on two North Shore beaches, starting first over at the infamous Banzai Pipeline, followed by Sunset Beach.
+The WSL Championship will be making its presence on two North Shore beaches, starting first at the infamous Banzai Pipeline, followed by Sunset Beach.